mindee/mindee-api-ruby/docs/products/bank_account_details_v2.md

 * `bban_branch_code` (String): The BBAN branch code outputted as a string.
 * `bban_key` (String): The BBAN key outputted as a string.
 * `bban_number` (String): The BBAN Account number outputted as a string.
-Fields which are specific to this product; they are not used in any other product.

-### Basic Bank Account Number Field
-Full extraction of BBAN, including: branch code, bank code, account and key.

-A `BankAccountDetailsV2Bban` implements the following attributes:

-* `bban_bank_code` (String): The BBAN bank code outputted as a string.
-* `bban_branch_code` (String): The BBAN branch code outputted as a string.
-* `bban_key` (String): The BBAN key outputted as a string.
-* `bban_number` (String): The BBAN Account number outputted as a string.

 # Attributes
 The following fields are extracted for Bank Account Details V2: